rameshbalan/bioinfo/index.md

 2. Step 2: Cluster similar sequences together.
 	a.
 Run BUSCO to check the quality of the assembly.
 3. Step 3: Get the unigenes.
 	a.
-Step 3a: Quantify the expression for each gene.
+Quantify the expression for each gene.
 	b.
-Step 3b: Retain only the highest expressed Isoform for each gene.
+Retain only the highest expressed Isoform for each gene.
 	c.
 Run BUSCO to check the quality of the assembly.
 4. Step 4: Find Orthologs among 5 species.
 	a.
-Step 4a: Run all vs all BLAST among 5 species.
+Run all vs all BLAST among 5 species.
 	b.
-Step 4b: Pick the reciprocal Best BLAST hit (RBBH).
+Pick the reciprocal Best BLAST hit (RBBH).
 	c.
-Step 4c: Run a 5 way script to pull out the orthologs among 5 species.
+Run a 5 way script to pull out the orthologs among 5 species.

 ### Instructions: